glauberdmo/desafios/strings/README.md

 ## String solution

 ### Solution description
-Was asked to be developed a way to break a string using a char delimiter by row as parameter.</br>
+It was asked the development of a way to break a string in rows, using a number of characteres as delimiter.</br>
 To do that was made a class called TextBreaker with a method to break the string by row

 ### Setup